 by H.L.
-Yates about 2 years ago
+Yates over 2 years ago

 The audience stared open mouthed at me.
 Well, that is if you can call a audience a bunch of nosey parkers looking at why the area was cornered off by police.
 I didn’t care.
 I wanted the word to see.
 Especially my mother who was standing by the police, tears in her eyes.
 Oh, she notices me now.
 All my life, it was my older sister who was the golden child who could do no wrong whilst, no matter what I did satisfied the bitch.
 I wasn’t perfect to her.